File: grep.info-t, Node: Top, Next: Introduction, Up: (dir)

 Process a binary file as if it did not contain matching data; this

-is equivalent to the `--binary-files=without-match' option.
+is equivalent to the '--binary-files=without-match' option.

-matching as described under `--exclude').
+as described under '--exclude'.

 For each directory operand, read and process all files in that

 directory, recursively.
-Follow symbolic links on the command
+Follow symbolic links on the command line,

-the same as the `--directories=recurse' option.
+This is the same as the '--directories=recurse' option.

 For each directory operand, read and process all files in that